BrokenShell/Fortuna/docs/development.md

 ## Experimental work

 Experimentation belongs in Fortuna.
-The boundary is not whether an idea is unusual; it is whether users are being asked to depend on an unfinished contract.
+Experiments have an explicitly provisional contract until they graduate into the stable API.

 Early work should live under `experiments/<name>/` and remain outside the built wheel and `Fortuna.__all__`.
 Each experiment needs a short README stating: